WHAT TO KNOW ABOUT ARTHRITIS AND TCM: SYMPTOMS, DIAGNOSES, AND TREATMENTS

 In the end, the group that had the best results was the third group, which was prescribed both MTX and TwHF.
 The other two groups had the same results, revealing that MTX was equally as effective as TwHF at treating arthritis.
 This is an exciting study because it shows just how well eastern medicine and western medicine can work together!

-If there’s one thing we can learn from a tricky and painful issue like arthritis, it’s that there’s nothing wrong with bringing together western medicine and eastern medicine.
+If there’s one thing we can learn from a tricky and painful issue like arthritis, it’s that there’s nothing wrong with bringing together western medicine and Eastern medicine.
 From prescription drugs and herbal remedies to acupuncture and physical therapy, talk to your medical professionals to try finding the perfect combo for you or schedule a virtual consultation with one of our Eastern medicine experts who can come up with a customized wellness plan for you.